Basics

 # Load the corresponding reference labels.
 The original labels are in {1,2,..,k}.

-# We'll make them more Python-ish by subtracting 1.
+# We will make them more Python-ish by subtracting 1.

 labels_true = np.loadtxt("%s.labels0.gz" % dataset, dtype=np.intp)-1